ClosureTree/closure_tree/README.md

 * ```:hierarchy_table_name``` to override the hierarchy table name.
 This defaults to the singular name of the model + "_hierarchies", like ```tag_hierarchies```.
 * ```:dependent``` determines what happens when a node is destroyed.
 Defaults to ```nullify```.
     * ```:nullify``` will simply set the parent column to null.
 Each child node will be considered a "root" node.
 This is the default.
+    * ```:adopt``` will move children to their grandparent (parent's parent).
+If there is no grandparent, children become root nodes.
+This is useful for maintaining tree structure when removing intermediate nodes.
     * ```:delete_all``` will delete all descendant nodes (which circumvents the destroy hooks)
     * ```:destroy``` will destroy all descendant nodes (which runs the destroy hooks on each child node)
     * ```nil``` does nothing with descendant nodes